Natural Extract Industries Ltd.

 Terms of Reference (ToR)

-Vanilla Value Chain: Increasing Smallholder Farmer Productivity – Tanzania
+Vanilla Value Chain: Reducing Smallholder Supply Risk Through Access to Finance – Tanzania

 The deadline for submitting proposals to this Terms of Reference has passed.

-This ToR has been created by Natural Extract Industries Ltd. specifically for work they they require to be completed by a Service Provider.
+This ToR has been created by Natural Extract Industries Ltd. specifically for work they they require to be done by a Service Provider.
 For a downloadable PDF document of the ToR click here.